Graduate School and

 In cooperation with the Dean of the Graduate School, the Graduate Council shall be responsible for implementing guidelines for graduate education and for developing and implementing policies and procedures concerning matters such as the following: criteria for admission and retention of graduate students, courses for graduate credit, proposals relating to new and existing graduate programs, membership in the graduate faculty, evaluation of the quality of graduate education, and verification that students have met requirements for graduate degrees.

 The procedure for selecting Graduate Council representatives for a college or unit shall be determined by the faculty of that college or unit who are members of the graduate faculty.
-The term for representatives shall be four years, except that a college or unit with more than one representative shall select members for staggered terms.
+The term for representatives shall be three or four years, except that a college or unit with more than one representative shall select members for staggered terms.
 The college or unit shall designate one of its representatives as the senior member.

 Committee on Courses and Programs reviews and makes recommendations to the Graduate Council and Faculty Senate for actions on proposals approved by a college or school for the following: 1) new courses; 2) changes in title, description, number, prerequisites, etc. of courses; 3) new undergraduate and graduate degree programs; and 4) modifications to degree programs.
 The committee is responsible for resolving questions concerning course numbering, course or program duplication, completeness of course or program revision forms, and other questions pertaining to course and program changes, including compliance with administrative guidelines implementing Board Policy.